Steamed Pork Scallion Buns – Soft and fluffy steamed buns stuffed with savory meat filling and also a video on how to wrap/pleat the buns 4 ways!!

 Basic Steamed Buns:

 Bring the water in a steamer to a boil.
 Wrap the lid with a cloth.
-This will prevent water dripping from the lid and too much steam will make the bao wrinkly.
+This will prevent water dripping from the lid creating burn spots.
 Place some of the buns on the steamer and steam on high heat for about 7-8 minutes.
 Continue with the rest.
-They are best when served warm
+They are best when served warm.
+Turn off the heat and let them sit in the steamer for 10 minutes before opening the lid.
+Repeat with the rest of the buns

 I usually made this in big batch and store the rest by placing them in a freezer bag.
 They can be stored up to 1 month.
 Try not to stack them so they won't stick to each other in the freezer.
 I store them flat on the freezer.
 They can be reheat on the steamer for about 5 minutes and as good as new